doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

 * By default the [patch orchestration mode](https://docs.microsoft.com/en-us/azure/virtual-machines/automatic-vm-guest-patching#patch-orchestration-modes) is set to `AutomaticByPlatform`.
 * *admin_username* and *admin_password* are configured using the key vault secrets *adminuser* and *adminpassword*.
 * This resource is configured using a [provisioner](https://www.terraform.io/docs/language/resources/provisioners/syntax.html) that runs [aadsc-register-node.ps1](./aadsc-register-node.ps1) which registers the node with *azurerm_automation_account.automation_account_01* and applies the configuration [JumpBoxConfig](./JumpBoxConfig.ps1).
-  * The virtual machine is domain joined.
+  * The virtual machine is domain joined  and added to `JumpBoxes` security group.
   * The following [Remote Server Administration Tools (RSAT)](https://docs.microsoft.com/en-us/windows-server/remote/remote-server-administration-tools) are installed:
     * Active Directory module for Windows PowerShell (RSAT-AD-PowerShell)
     * Active Directory Administrative Center (RSAT-AD-AdminCenter)